sio/pond/secrets/SPEC.md

   We delegate that to ssh-agent.
 - Unencrypted secret values are never saved to any storage and are deleted from memory as early as possible after processing.
+- End-to-end encryption is not a goal, because we want shared secrets by design.
+Users writing secrets values and users reading secrets are most often not the same.
+In such scenario we would either need to hardcode public keys of all readers when saving the secret or (as we do now) save secrets under server master key, so non-E2EE.
+- Untrusted server administrator is not a threat we consider, even though we try to make it somewhat harder for an attacker to exfiltrate secrets even if both database and the private keys are leaked.

 ## API